roma-p/vit/etc/j.md

 "I have changes on branch wich i'm not editor".
 "I want to see progress on the file that I keept as ref for conveniance".

--> if editable
-    -> if at last commit
-        -> weither their is changes or not, I want the editor token -> if reset and changes, discard changes.
-    -> not at last commit
-        -> if no changes: update the asset as editable -> if changes:
-            -> if not reset: raise
-            -> else: overwrite.

-        -> if no changes or changes and reset:
-            -> overwrite
-            -> become editable.
-        -> else (if changes and not reset):
-            -> raise.

--> if not editable:
-    "do we ware about beeing at last commit?"
-    -> if change
-        -> if reset: overwrite
-        -> else: raise
-    -> if no change
-        -> just update it.

 # 21/08/22 -------------------------------------------------------------------

 x committing file and keeping it does not update traced_index_sha.